top of page

 I started by researching games with good controls, fluid movement, and low gravity situations.
 Some things I looked at were:

 Mass Effect 2 starts with the ship being attacked and you go into a space that's falling apart.
 The audio gets distorted, and things appear brighter making it look like you're in a low gravity situation.
 Because ME2 is a 3rd person game and not 1st person I didn't look at their character controller.
 I did like how the movement slowed down, and the player stuck to the ground.
 It gave the feeling of the player having gravity boots that kept them on the ground.

-Dishonored is a game that a lot of people praised for their character controller.
-The movement is fluid, and according to players the character feels like they're taking up space, which is important with a 1st person controller.
+Dishonored is a game that a lot of people praised for its character controller.
+The movement is fluid, and according to players, the character feels like they're taking up space, which is important with a 1st person controller.
 The bob also isn't distracting which can be an issue in some FPS controllers.

 To make sure I had the Low Gravity feeling I looked at NASA's Zero Gravity Simulator.
 The first thing I noticed was how hard it was to move where you wanted to go.
-People seemed to need help to go where they were intending.
+People seemed to need help to go where they intended.
 The other thing that I noticed was the audio was hard to hear, like in ME2.
-It might have been partly because of the hum of the machine, but either way it was interesting to see.
+It might have been partly because of the hum of the machine, but either way, it was interesting to see.